Bodydonnas: Legacy

-On April 28, 2005 Skip (Chris Candido) died due to a blood clot following complications from surgery.
+On April 28, 2005 Skip (Chris Candido) died after developing pneumonia as a complication of surgery.
+His death was initially reported as being caused by a blood clot, but this was corrected by his brother Johnny in a 2016 interview.

 Zip made a return to WWE (formerly WWF) in January 2007 as the head trainer for Deep South Wrestling, a development territory for WWE.
 After DSW shut down later that year, he worked for Florida Championship Wrestling a new development territory for WWE.
 He was released from WWE in May 2012 before FCW folded in August 2012.